kiri-vadivelu/kiri-vadivelu/README.md

 ## Designer, Developer and Innovator of Digital Space!!!

- 🔭 Working on advanced front-end projects. <br/>
+ 🔭 Working on advanced front-end projects <br/>
- 🌱 Learning to become a full stack master. <br/>
+ 🌱 Learning to become a full stack master <br/>
  💬 Ask me about ...
-Anything, LOL. <br/>
+Anything, LOL <br/>
- ⚡ Fun fact: Addicted to minimalism.  <br/>
+ ⚡ Fun fact: Addicted to minimalism  <br/>

 ### Problems & Solutions

 Anyone can build websites but not all are web engineers by default. <br/>
 Resulting in thousands of inefficient sites with unlimited frustrations. <br/>
 But, great solutions come in small packages at www.digitaldesigners.ca.

 ### Languages & Tools: